About steven

 1. Trash and recycling collectors – a gift of $25-$35, which you may want to mail directly to the collection company if you can’t safely leave for the collectors.

-2. Doorman – a gift of $25-$100, depending on their role this year.
+2. Doorman – a gift of $25-$100, depending on their role during the year.

 5. Parking garage attendant – a gift of $25-$50.